mateoschaerer/Proteindesign2.0/README.md

 ```
 When prompted to contiue type y/yes

+--> make sure that your gasparusername is not capitalized !

 # Usage
 ## 1. Upload a pdb file from local computer
 If you are connected to izar, close the connection: